leeatchison/softlaunch/README.md

 # Soft Launch

-Soft Launch is a mechanism that allows you to add new features to a website, but limit which of your users has access to them.
+Soft Launch is a mechanism that allows you to add new features to a web application, but limit which of your users has access to them.
 This allows you to give access to a new feature to a limited set of users, while at the same time letting them try out the new feature in a full production environment.

 You use Soft Launch by defining "features".
 A feature is a piece of functionality that you want to roll out to a specific subset of individuals.
 An example feature may be a newly designed